idalarsson/STAG/README.md

-# Genome-scale modeling of phenotypic switching
+# Genome-scale modeling of phenotypic switching in GBM